camunda/camunda-platform-get-started/java/README.md

 # Deploy Process and Start Instance

-To deploy a process you can use the `newDeployCommand` method, which allows to specify a list of classpath resources `classPathResources` to be deployed.
+To deploy a process you can use the `newDeployCommand` method, which allows to specify a list of classpath resources to be deployed.

 ```java
 client.newDeployCommand()